Tyga: Personal life

+On February 21, 2025, Tyga announced that his mother, Pasionaye Nicole Nguyen, had died at age 53 a month earlier on January 18.

 Robbery

 In June 2008, Tyga was robbed of his jewelry by unknown assailants.
 A pair of diamond chains would end up in the hands of local rapper 40 Glocc, who showed them off in an online video.
 Tyga would eventually admit to the robbery, but said 40 Glocc wasn't behind it.
 "Some niggas seen me and ran up on me with a little burner...
 I guess 40 Glocc's peoples robbed the peoples that got me, and then hopped on YouTube, talking about they robbed me."

 Legal issues

 In late 2012, Tyga was sued by two women who appeared in the "Make It Nasty" video for $10 million each; they claimed he had shown their nipples without their consent.
 They were assured that this would be edited out and the unedited version would not be released, but Tyga proceeded to release a fully unedited version.
 On September 21, 2013, another woman from the video sued Tyga for sexual battery, fraud, invasion of privacy, and infliction of emotional distress.
 She claims, like the two other women who have filed suit against him, that she was convinced to dance topless and assured her breasts would be edited out.

-On September 4, 2013, it was reported Tyga had been sued by Beverly Hills-based jeweler Jason for allegedly not paying for roughly $91,000 worth of jewelry.
-Jason claims that Tyga agreed to pay $28,275 for the jeweler's diamond pantheon watch in August 2012 and that he borrowed a $63,000 diamond Cuban link chain in December 2012 and never returned the item, so he sued Tyga for the cost of both pieces, plus late fees, which totaled up to $185,306.50 in damages, double the original total cost.
+On September 4, 2013, it was reported Tyga had been sued by Beverly Hills-based jeweler Jason Arasheben for allegedly not paying for roughly $91,000 worth of jewelry.
+Arasheben claims that Tyga agreed to pay $28,275 for the jeweler's diamond pantheon watch in August 2012 and that he borrowed a $63,000 diamond Cuban link chain in December 2012 and never returned the item, so he sued Tyga for the cost of both pieces, plus late fees, which totaled up to $185,306.50 in damages, double the original total cost.
 Tyga fell ill before the interrogation of this debt and was considered not able to proceed.
 He also did not bring the documents he was supposed to, however, he paid $100,000 of the $200,000 owed to his client.

 In June 2015, a judge ordered Tyga to pay an $80,000 settlement to a former landlord, who rented a home to the rapper in the city of Calabasas, California.
-It was the second ruling in the case, following a judgement in May 2015, in which he was ordered to pay $90,000, though the debt was never paid.
+It was the second ruling in the case, following a judgment in May 2015, in which he was ordered to pay $90,000, though the debt was never paid.
 In September 2015, the state of California placed a tax lien on Tyga for $19,000 in unpaid taxes.
 On his birthday, he was given a lawsuit in 2016.